ansible/ansible/contrib/README.md

 contributions welcome
 =====================

-Send in pull requests to add scripts of your own.
-The sky is the limit!
+Send in pull requests to fix bugs in the scripts and add inventory plugins of your own.
+New features should be added to inventory plugins with accompanying tests.